joshhus/blockchain-sw-25/reference/hsm-gemalto.md

 {: help}
 {: support}

+{{site.data.keyword.blockchainfull}} Platform 2.5.1 is now available and includes a simpler and faster HSM solution.
+Upgrade your environment and [configure an HSM client image](/docs/blockchain-sw-251?topic=blockchain-sw-251-ibp-hsm-gemalto) instead of using the PKCS #11 proxy.
+For upgrade instructions, see upgrading your console and components for [Openshift](/docs/blockchain-sw-251?topic=blockchain-sw-251-upgrade-ocp) or [Kubernetes](/docs/blockchain-sw-251?topic=blockchain-sw-251-upgrade-k8).
+{: note}

 {{site.data.keyword.cloud_notm}} includes an [HSM](#x6704988){: term}
 service that provides cryptographic processing for key generation, encryption, decryption, and key storage.
 This document describes how to use that service with the {{site.data.keyword.blockchainfull}} Platform.